tenstorrent/tt-tutorial/tt-forge/tt-xla/compile_models_single_chip.md

 import torch_xla.core.xla_model as xm import torch_xla.runtime as xr

-# By default torch_xla uses the CPU device so set it to the TT device.
+# By default torch_xla uses the CPU device.
+The following must be run before acquiring/connecting to a device.
 xr.set_device_type("TT")

 # Connect the device.